 2. Add the following line of code

 3. Note: do not add it at the bottom!

 You will need to add the code above this line:

 This is it!

-You can place PHP snippets at the bottom of your child theme functions.php file (delete "?>" if you have it there).
-CSS, on the other hand, goes in your child theme style.css file.
-Make sure you know what you are doing when editing such files - if you need more guidance, please take a look at my free video tutorial "Where to Place WooCommerce Customization?"
+You should place PHP snippets at the bottom of your child theme functions.php file and CSS at the bottom of its style.css file.
+Make sure you know what you are doing when editing such files - if you need more guidance, please take a look at my guide "Should I Add Custom Code Via WP Editor, FTP or Code Snippets?" and my video tutorial "Where to Place WooCommerce Customization?"

-Please let me know in the comments if everything worked as expected.
+Does this snippet (still) work?Please let me know in the comments if everything went as expected.
 I would be happy to revise the snippet if you report otherwise (please provide screenshots).
-I have tested this code with Storefront theme, the WooCommerce version listed above and a WordPress-friendly hosting on PHP 7.3.
+I have tested this code with Storefront theme, the WooCommerce version listed above and a WordPress-friendly hosting.